 Handling Property Damage

-The objective of this part is to recover all your out-of-pocket expenses to fix or replace your car and personal items that may have been damaged or destroyed, along with any other incidental expenses such as a rental car.
-Again, the object of this part is, at the very least, get you back to where you were before the accident.
+The objective of this part is to recover all of your out-of-pocket expenses to fix or replace your car and personal items that may have been damaged or destroyed, along with any other incidental expenses such as a rental car.
+Again, the objective of this part is, at the very least, to get you back to where you were before the accident.

 The Other Driver’s Insurance

-If your car is determined to be a total loss, keep in mind, the insurance company only has to pay you the fair market value of your car.
-Years ago, this was always a problem, and the insurance carriers would try and give you low-ball offers based upon their own evaluation.
+If your car is determined to be a total loss, keep in mind the insurance company only has to pay you the fair market value of your car.
+Years ago, this was always a problem, and the insurance carriers would try to give you low-ball offers based upon their own evaluation.
 Recently, particularly with the rise of the Internet, insurance carriers usually do detailed evaluations of the value of cars like yours based upon sale prices in your area.
-Make sure they do that and get a copy of this detailed evaluation.
+Make sure they do that, and get a copy of this detailed evaluation.

 Using Your Own Insurance

-If you have collision coverage you always have the option of filing your property damage claim with your own insurance company.
-It’s best to do this if the other driver’s insurance company denies responsibility for the accident or there is going to be some other delay in fixing your car.
+If you have collision coverage, you always have the option of filing your property damage claim with your own insurance company.
+It’s best to do this if the other driver’s insurance company denies responsibility for the accident, or there is going to be some other delay in fixing your car.
 You want to get back on the road as soon as possible.
-Your insurance company can always seek reimbursement from the other driver’s insurance company for the money they paid and your deductible.
+Your insurance company can always seek reimbursement from the other driver’s insurance company for the money it paid and your deductible.

-Your deductible is the man you are personally responsible for before your insurance company has to pay.
-For instance, if you have a $500 deductible and it is going to cost $6000 to fix your car, your insurance carrier will pay you $5500.
+Your deductible is the man you are personally responsible to before your insurance company has to pay.
+For instance, if you have a $500 deductible and it is going to cost $6,000 to fix your car, your insurance carrier will pay you $5,500.
 Rental coverage is separate from collision coverage.
 If you have to use your own insurance, check and see if you have rental insurance as part of your policy.